arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 The complete example project file for PLC IDE can be downloaded [here](assets/Opta_PLCIDE_Cloud.zip).
 It is ready to use with Opta™ in the instance at the preferred workspace.

 ***The first compilation process may take some time to finish.
-It can take around 7 minutes or more depending on the environment and hardware used.***
+Depending on the environment and hardware used, it can take around 7 minutes or more.***

 Once we have successfully configured Opta™ with PLC IDE and established communication with the Arduino Cloud dashboard, we have the following tasks in action: